Get it on

 Safer Sex Salad Bar

-Swing by our Safe Sex Salad Bar grab what you need and be on your way.
+Swing by our Safer Sex Salad Bar, grab what you need and be on your way.

 If you can’t make it in, we might be able to send your order directly to you if you’re in Montana.
 Check out the order form below to get started, and feel free to browse our info on the effectiveness of condoms and the different types of lubes available.
 Stay safe out there!